How to Cook Rice

 Black rice: Use 1½ to 2 cups liquid to 1 cup rice.
 Rinse rice in a colander until the water runs clear.
 Bring water and rice to a boil, cover, and reduce heat to low.
 Cook for 30 to 35 minutes, or until most of the liquid has been absorbed.
 Remove from heat and let stand for 5 minutes.
 Uncover and fluff with a fork.
 More: Black Rice Pudding.

-Basmati or Jasmine rice: Follow the instructions for long-grained white rice.
+Basmati or Jasmine rice: Follow the instructions for long-grained white rice (above).
 Watch: How to Make Indian-Style Basmati Rice.

 Wild rice: Use 3 cups liquid to 1 cup rice.
 Bring the liquid to a boil, reduce the heat, and simmer for 45 minutes.
 Let stand, covered, for 10 minutes before serving.
 More: Recipes for wild rice.

 Rice pilaf: Use 2 cups liquid to 1 cup rice.
 Rice is sautéed in oil in order to keep the grains separate during cooking.
 Cook the rice, stirring constantly, for 2 to 3 minutes or until the rice becomes translucent before adding the cooking liquid.
 Pilafs can be made on the stovetop or in the oven.
-More: Recipes for rice pilaf.
+Get more recipes for rice pilaf.

 Risotto: Use 3 cups liquid to 1 cup rice.
 Like rice pilaf, rice is first sautéed in oil to lightly toast the grains.
 Hot liquid is then gradually added while the rice is stirred to release the starch.
-More: Recipes for risotto.
+Get more recipes for risotto.

 Did You Know?